Safer travel guidance for public transport users, walkers, cyclists, drivers

 On your journey

-	When travelling, you should stay two metres apart from people you do not live with where possible, or one metre while wearing a face covering.
+When travelling, you should stay at least one metre apart from people you do not live with where possible.

 There may be situations where this is difficult, for example:

 - on busier services